Source: UNCTAD and MDS Transmodal. No data for landlocked countries. Note: Annual index is the average of the year’s

 - Average vessel size.
 A proxy to the available economies of scale since they convey lower shipping costs per TEU.
 A limited number of ports are able to accommodate ships in excess of 8,000-10,000 TEU.
 Those who can have higher connectivity.

 - Directly connected ports.
 This is number of ports that are directly connected to the reference port.
 Due to the structure of maritime shipping services oriented along a sequence of port calls (loops), a direct connection implies that a port is connected to another as long as they are part of that loop and that any container carried between them does not need to be transshipped.

 The country or port that received the highest score in the reference year of 2006 is assigned a value of 100, which serves as a benchmark to assign value to other ports and countries.

 The distribution of the port LSCI reveals a high concentration level among a small group of highly connected ports that are the gateways and hubs of global trade.
-The countries that have the highest LSCI values are actively involved in international trade.
+The countries with the highest LSCI values are actively involved in international trade.
 Namely, the export-oriented economies of China and Hong Kong rank first, with the Singapore transshipment hub ranking third.
 Large traders such as the United Kingdom, Germany, South Korea, the United States, and Japan rank among the top 15.
 Countries such as Malaysia, Spain, the United Arab Emirates, Egypt, and Oman also rank high because of the major transshipment function their ports perform.